david-fager/dtu-robot-simulator/max_siddhi_files/README.txt

 ############## deployment ##############
+- change the environment variables accordingly in tooling.sh/bat

 - start siddhi app

+- change the endpoint port of dataMonitoringStream to 8001

 - make sure that the file io source path to the robot_rep_data file is the absolute path on your machine.
 Dont remove file:\.
 It is an URI and has to begin with the protocol for fetching the resource.